 If comb-binding is to be used you should have your own comb binder machine, even if you are using a reprographics shop to do the printing and assembly, because you might need to replace the odd page if it is discovered that it has not printed properly.
 A comb binding machine has a punch which produces 21 rectangular holes, as well as having a (separately operated) comb opener to hold open the plastic combs so that sheets can be threaded onto them.

 If you will be doing all the printing/assembling yourself and not be using a reprographics shop, note that the comb-binding machine punch is only intended for low-volume punching (it can only punch about 10 sheets at a time) such as for punching the covers, dividers and any A3 sheets.
-Pre-punched A4 paper should be used for printing the bulk of the pages (make sure it is loaded in the printer with the holes on the correct side - usually the right side if you are looking facing the printer).
+Pre-punched A4 paper should be used for printing the bulk of the pages (make sure it is loaded in the printer with the holes on the correct side).
 Pre-punched A4 paper is not generally available from ordinary office suppliers but can be obtained from e.g. Prontaprint or Salisbury Printing.

 Binding combs come in various sizes:-